Step 2: Liquid Calories

 Energy drinks

 Level 1 - Go cold turkey: Stop all at once on day one.
-This is my personal recommendation because it’s the fastest way to adapt.
+It’s the fastest way to adapt.
+Grit your teeth and go for it.

 Level 2 - Gradual adjustment: Spend two weeks weaning yourself off.
 For example, in week one, gradually reduce the sugar in your tea or coffee until you’re having none.
-In week two, eliminate milk, switching to black coffee or tea.
-Throughout this process, avoid energy drinks and alcohol entirely—they’re toxic to your progress.
-Pack away the alcohol (better yet, throw it out or re-gift it, though I’m not a fan of enabling others either).
+In week two, reduce milk or switch to black coffee or tea.
+Throughout this process, avoid energy drinks and alcohol entirely as they’re toxic to your progress.
+Pack away the alcohol or re-gift it.

 Q: Can I have the occasional drink?

-But remember, as Seneca said: “Drunkenness kindles and discloses every kind of vice…”
+Remember, as Seneca once said: “Drunkenness kindles and discloses every kind of vice…”

 The Reasons Behind This Change

 Many people link obesity and low mood solely to eating unhealthy food.
-While that’s partly true, sugary and calorie-dense drinks are also major contributors.
+While that’s true, sugary and calorie-dense drinks are also major contributors, in some cases, more so.
 The sheer variety and availability of these beverages in modern society make them a hidden culprit.

 When I was younger, there were no giant frappes, lattes, bubble teas, smoothies, or energy drinks.
 Coffee chains and smoothie shops didn’t exist.
-A milkshake was an occasional treat, and adults mostly consumed alcohol as their liquid calories.
-Children might have the occasional glass of milk, cola, or juice.
+A milkshake was an occasional treat (as the nearest Mc'D's was 30 mins drive away), and so for adults it was mostly alcohol as their liquid calories.
+Children might have the occasional glass of milk, cola, or juice but usually reasonable sizes on occasion after a weekly shop or as a Saturday treat.
+When it run out... it run out.

 Compare that to today.
-My small town, Hertford, UK (population under 30,000), has eight coffee shops (many selling cakes and snacks), a protein shake shop, two milkshake shops, a bubble tea shop, numerous cafés, convenience stores, and three supermarkets—all packed with sugary energy drinks.
-It’s now common for people to grab a calorie-laden frappe or latte daily on the commute.
+My small town, Hertford, UK (population under 30,000), has about ten coffee shops (many also selling cakes and snacks), a protein shake shop, two milkshake shops, a bubble tea shop, numerous cafés, convenience stores, and three supermarkets...all packed with so called energy drinks the moment you walk in.
+It’s now common for people to grab a calorie-laden frappe or latte on the daily commute in the Station cafe'.

 Why Liquid Calories Are Worse Than Solid Calories